-Fried Frank helps clients navigate the complex maze of statutes and regulations at each stage of the government contracting process, from solicitation, award, performance and termination to cost-performance liabilities.
+Fried Frank helps clients navigate the complex maze of laws and regulations at each stage of the government contracting process, from solicitation, award, performance and termination to post-performance liabilities.

-We handle a diverse array of high-profile matters for some of the leading aircraft, satellite, electronics, information technology and technical services companies, both domestically and internationally.
+We handle a diverse array of high-profile matters for some of the leading aircraft, satellite, electronics, information technology, intelligence, and technical services companies, both domestically and internationally.

 Matters typically handled by our practice include: